Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 ```

-Repository is a place where you can get, post,edit,delete the data in database.
+Repository is a place where you can get, post, edit, delete the data in database.
 We use Repository class methods in BookController

-- In View , when we fill Form (it is completing through Model class -from Models folder) , then in BookRepository we convert Model data to Database Model(Model class from Data folder)
+- In View , when we fill the Form (it is completing through Model class -from Models folder) , then in BookRepository we convert Model data to Database Model(Model class from Data folder)

 - Components folder --> we use for ViewComponent
   Also we use Views/Shared folder to display ViewComponent View